statikfintechllc/GodCore/DEV_DIARY.md

 **If you’re stuck, open an issue.
 If you fixed something, PR your solution so the next person doesn’t have to suffer.**

-*“I killed this in 3 hours so you don’t have to lose 3 days.
+> *“I killed this in 3 hours so you don’t have to lose 3 days.
 You’re welcome.”*
+*StatikFinTech, LLC*